thomasyang44/sko-tech-academy/docs/daffy/step3.md

 <a name="Step3"></a>

-This file is where you store values that will define your environment and Daffy will use to build your environment.
+This file is where you store values that will define your environment and that Daffy will use to build your environment.

 Go to the samples directory:
 ```